 Now, you simply restart Mac or try to load the PDF file on the relevant application again to edit or save it however you like.

-Wondershare Repairit is an effective and safe file repair software.
-This third-party software can quickly get back corrupted, formatted files on Windows Computer, irrespective of the file type and format.
+Wondershare Repairit - File Repair is an effective and safe file repair software.
+This third-party software can quickly get back corrupted, formatted files on Windows and Mac, irrespective of the file type and format.

 I’m sure that after reading this guide, you would know how to save a PDF that cannot be saved on your Mac or Windows PC.
 When I cannot save PDF after editing, I make sure that I’m using a compatible application and that my system is updated.
 You can also connect your Adobe account to Acrobat reader and check its advanced settings to troubleshoot the issue.
 Though, if your PDF file has been corrupted in the process, then you can use a dedicated application (like Wondershare Repairit for PDF) to fix it.